MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/windows-server-azure-edition.md

 >[!NOTE]
 >While Windows Server Azure Edition and Hotpatch are available on the Azure public cloud (Azure IaaS), this experience is in preview for this Azure Stack HCI release.

+## Deploy the OS

 Windows Server Azure Edition can be deployed as a guest VM using either an HCI Marketplace VHD image or an Azure Marketplace VHD image.

 ## [HCI marketplace image](#tab/hci)

-You can provision a Windows Server Azure Edition VM directly from HCI Marketplace in conjunction with [VM provisioning using Azure Portal](azure-arc-enabled-virtual-machines.md).
+You can provision a Windows Server Azure Edition VM using an HCI Marketplace image in conjunction with [VM provisioning using Azure Portal](azure-arc-enabled-virtual-machines.md).

 You do this by following these steps: